 Hummel was once again named an All-American after ranking fourth in the Big Ten in both points and rebounds per game, and also earned the third first-team All-Big Ten nod of his career.
 At the 2012 Final Four in New Orleans, he garnered the prestigious Lowe's Senior CLASS Award in recognition of both his on and off-court achivements.

-A year ago, the young Boilermakers reached the postseason again with a quarterfinals appearance in the College Basketball Invitational.
+Two years ago, the young Boilermakers reached the postseason again with a quarterfinals appearance in the College Basketball Invitational.
 Purdue showed its potential late in the season winning at Wisconsin and at home against Minnesota, both teams that reached the NCAA Tournament.
-With four of its top five scorers back in 2013-14, the Boilermakers will look to advance to postseason play for the eighth straight year.

 The 2007-08 campaign also included Purdue's first 9-0 home Big Ten record since the 1987-88 season.
 On Jan.
 5, 2010, Painter presided over the 500th win at Mackey Arena.